joyalvincent02/joyalvincent02/README.md

 # Hi, I’m Joyal Vincent 👋

-I’m a final-year IT student at QUT who enjoys building full-stack apps that actually do something useful!
+I’m a final-year IT student at QUT who enjoys building full-stack apps that solve real problems!
 Whether that’s helping a business run smoother, automating a task, or just making a cleaner user experience.
-I like working on both the frontend and backend, and I'm always keen to learn new things 😊
+I like working on both the frontend and backend and I'm always keen to learn new things 😊

 ---

 ## 🛠 Stuff I’ve Worked On

 ### [🗑 Waste Management System](https://ambitious-sky-02bdeb400.1.azurestaticapps.net/)
 Developed during my internship at Rio Tinto as part of the Digital Products team.

 The code isn't publicly available due to IP restrictions.
 However, I've made a private deployment to showcase its functionality.

+*The app is hosted on Azure's free tier so it may take a bit to spin back up initially*

 #### Tech Used:
 [![React](https://img.shields.io/badge/React-%2320232a.svg?style=flat&logo=react&logoColor=%2361DAFB)](https://react.dev/)